arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ### LoRa®

 One feature that boosts Portenta's Max Carrier possibilities is its onboard LoRa® module, the CMWX1ZZABZ-078 from Murata®.
-LoRaWAN® is a Low Power Wide Area Network (LPWAN) protocol designed to connect low power devices to the Internet.
-It was developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low-power consumption and low data throughput.
+LoRaWAN® is a Low Power Wide Area Network (LPWAN) protocol designed to connect low-power devices to the Internet.
+It was developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low power consumption and low data throughput.

 A dedicated SMA connector (J9) allows for an external antenna.

 ![Portenta Max Carrier with LoRa® Antenna](assets/LoRaAntenna.png)

-To learn how leverage LoRa® capabilities with this carrier, follow this detailed tutorial on [How to Connect the Portenta Max Carrier with The Things Network using a Portenta H7](https://docs.arduino.cc/tutorials/portenta-max-carrier/connecting-to-ttn)
+To learn how to leverage LoRa® capabilities with this carrier, follow this detailed tutorial on [How to Connect the Portenta Max Carrier with The Things Network using a Portenta H7](https://docs.arduino.cc/tutorials/portenta-max-carrier/connecting-to-ttn)

 ## Mini PCIe
 ## MIPI Camera